Reviewing strings in Firefox desktop

 Review landed strings

-Starting from Firefox 57, all versions of Firefox desktop ship by localizing a single repository containing the reference English strings, called gecko-strings.
-It is generated from strings landing in the code repository for each branch (e.g. mozilla-central and comm-central for Nightly, mozilla-beta and comm-beta for Beta, etc.), and it’s exposed to localization tools like Pontoon.
+All versions of Firefox desktop ship by localizing a single repository containing the reference English strings, called firefox-l10n-source.
+It is generated from strings landing in the Firefox source code repository gecko-dev (a mirror of the Mercurial repository mozilla-central which will eventually be phased out).
+Automation in firefox-l10n-source extracts strings from each of the version specific branches in gecko-dev (e.g. master for Nightly, beta for Beta, release for Release, etc.).

-The localizations for all channels can be found in l10n-central, with a single repository for each locale.
+Localized strings for all channels can be found in firefox-l10n, with a single subfolder for each locale.

 The review process consists of three parts:

-• Push reviewed strings to gecko-strings, and start the localization process.
+• Review and merge strings in the pull request to main, and start the localization process.

 • String changes without new IDs.